github/training-kit/paths/electron/starting-with-electron/02-electron-boilerplate.md

   - `src/index.js` - The default script called by `package.json` to create windows and handle system events.
 Runs the app's main process.

   #### What is Node?
   Node.js is the server side portion of full stack Javascript.
-Many websites are powered with Node, and it powers things on electron as well.
-[Read the docs here for more information](https://nodejs.org/en/docs/).
+Many websites are powered with Node, and it powers things on Electron as well.
+[Node.js documentation](https://nodejs.org/en/docs/) is full of information that explain its functionality and purpose.

   #### What is `npm`?
   `npm`, short for "Node Package Manager", is exactly as it is named: a manager for packages in Node.
 Dependencies and their versions are managed in apps through the `package.json` file, and downloaded through `npm`.